Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 2. **HRD1_zonalStatisticsProcessing.py** - Script to calculate statistics on the specified raster(s) for each of the catchments in the polygon shapefile.

   Open this script and set the `baseDirectory` variable to the path up to and including the `\zonalStatistics` folder.
 Run the script in Arc Python.
 Allow script to run completely before moving on to the next script.
 This script does the following:

-    a.
-Reads user-specified inputs from Step 1
+    1. Reads user-specified inputs from Step 1
-    b.
-Sets up the folder structure in the specified directory.
+    2. Sets up the folder structure in the specified directory.
 This structure will be used by the rest of the scripts in the series.
-    c.
-Projects & resamples the rasters to match zone layer (Catchments).
+    3. Projects & resamples the rasters to match zone layer (Catchments).
 Consistency in spatial reference ensures proper calculate of stats.
-    d.
-Rasterizes the zone polygon so it can be used to directly compare area in each catchment with or without raster data.
+    4. Rasterizes the zone polygon so it can be used to directly compare area in each catchment with or without raster data.
-    e.
-Calculates the specified statistic (e.g. "MEAN") for each zone in the zone shapefile using the "Zonal Statistics" tool.
+    5. Calculates the specified statistic (e.g. "MEAN") for each zone in the zone shapefile using the "Zonal Statistics" tool.
-    f.
-Adds -9999 values for zones that are not assigned any value ensuring that all values from the input catchments file are account for.
+    6. Adds -9999 values for zones that are not assigned any value ensuring that all values from the input catchments file are account for.
-    g.
-Outputs the specified spatial statistic for all of the catchments as `.dbf` tables in the `\gisTables` folder in the run-specific versions folder (e.g. `zonalStatistics\versions\NortheastHRD\gisTables\forest_MEAN.dbf`).
+    7. Outputs the specified spatial statistic for all of the catchments as `.dbf` tables in the `\gisTables` folder in the run-specific versions folder (e.g. `zonalStatistics\versions\NortheastHRD\gisTables\forest_MEAN.dbf`).

   Example output: